2 out of 3 new Aussie car buyers rejected due to poor credit

 - Some lenders will offer you an interest rate that depends partly on your credit - the lower your credit score, the higher the interest rate you get.
 So be aware of this when you compare car loans, and look for one that will be a good deal for your situation.

 - If your credit history was damaged because you sometimes struggle to make repayments, consider taking out a longer loan.
 All other things being equal, spreading repayments out over a longer loan term will ultimately cost you a little extra in interest, but will mean lower monthly repayments, which can help you stay on top of them.

 - Secured car loans are more common, and generally have lower rates than unsecured loans.
 Most will use the car you’re purchasing as collateral, so it’s worth considering a secured loan to snag a lower rate.

 Ready to start?
 Head over to compare car loans or get started with what’s on offer below.
 You’ll be putting the keys in the ignition and rocking out to R. Kelly before you know it!

-Compare secured car loans - page last updated September 19, 2020
+Compare secured car loans - last updated November 21, 2020

 New Car Loan